Rendsburg station: History

 The approximately 34 km-long Neumünster–Flensburg railway, funded by local interests, was opened by the Rendsburg-Neumünster Railway Company (Rendsburg-Neumünstersche Eisenbahn) between Neumünster and the station then known as Rendsburg-Glacis as part of the Jutland Line (Jütlandlinie) on 18 September 1845.
 This was followed on 1 January 1847 by a connection to the port railway from Rendsburg-Glacis to Rendsburg-Obereider.

-Operations
+Rail services

-In long-distance traffic, Intercity trains on the Aarhus – Hamburg route stop in Rendsburg.
 DB Regio Nord operates Regional-Express and Regionalbahn services between Neumünster and Flensburg every hour.
 The Husum–Jübek–Schleswig–Rendsburg route has been operated by DB Regio since 2011.
+In the 2026 timetable, the following services stop at the station: